 Let us picture the steady-state of the Brownian gyrator (the system described by \eqref{eq:2dlangevin} subject to a fixed quadratic potential with $f=0$) as a vortex of swirling particles around the origin, which originates from the non-zero probability current at steady-state.
 Now imagine yourself sailing around the origin, propelled by the wind of particles, going in circles at some velocity slower than the particles, yet non-zero, slowed-down by external forces applied to the boat for the purpose of extracting work.
 The work extracted would correspond to the force applied on the sails times the displaced distance, in a way that is analogous to the windmill example discussed in the introduction.

 Indeed, one can use non-conservative actuation to implement such an interaction.
-Let $K(t)=K_c$ be a constant positive definite matrix.
-Then, the system reaches a steady-state with covariance $\Sigma_{ss}$, that together with $K_c$ satisfies \eqref{eq:ARE}.
-Let us consider $ f=\Omega\Sigma_{ss}^{-1}\,X_t, $ which represents the force on the sail that, due to it's skew-symmetry, does not alter the stationary distribution of the state of the system, but does affect the mean velocity $ v=(\mathbf{f}_S-\textbf{f}_L)/\gamma $.
-Here, the source and load forces are given by
+Let us consider $ f=\Omega\Sigma_{ss}^{-1}\,X_t, $ which represents the force on the sail that, due to its skew-symmetry, does not alter the stationary distribution of the state of the system (characterized by $\Sigma_{ss}$), but does affect the mean velocity $v$.
+Thus, we write